April 1868 Colorado Territory

-Danica took a deep breath, summoning all her courage, then stepped up to the weathered door of the sheriff’s office.
+Danica took a deep breath, summoning her courage, then stepped up to the weathered door of the sheriff’s office.
 What she did in the next few minutes would decide not only the rest of her life but that of the stranger inside.
-A man’s life depended on whether or not she had enough courage to walk through the door before her.
-She’d seen the handsome blond man’s face, as he looked out the jail house window at the scaffolding being erected to hang him.
+A man’s life depended on whether or not she had enough courage to walk through the door.
+She’d seen the handsome blond man’s face, as he looked out the jailhouse window at the scaffolding being erected to hang him.
 She’d asked about him in town and had watched him from the shadows of the alley for over an hour, before deciding to come to the jail.
-He had a handsome, if weathered face and big blue eyes filled with intelligence and fear.
-It wasn’t the face of a bank robber or a murder, he also looked oddly familiar, if she could see his face more clearly she knew she’d be able to remember him.
+He had a chiseled face with big blue eyes filled with intelligence and fear.
+It wasn’t the face of a bank robber or a murderer, he also looked oddly familiar, if she could see his face more clearly she knew she’d be able to remember him.

-Under the town charter of Widow’s Creek any single woman of property could stay an execution by marrying the condemned man.
-She was single, of marriageable age and had property, but could she really bring her self to marry a stranger.
+Under the town charter of Widow’s Creek, any single woman with property could stay an execution by marrying the condemned man.
+She was single, of marriageable age, and had property, but could she really bring herself to marry a stranger.
 She looked over her shoulder and her eyes settling on the front of the saloon seeing the three saddle tramps who had accosted her that morning.
-Widow’s Creek was a small but growing town, however there were few women under the age of fifty.
-The saloon didn’t even have any saloon girls, which meant as a young woman she was constantly harassed by cattle tramps and miners when ever she came to town.
-Even dressed in her brothers old clothes they bothered her.
+Widow’s Creek was a small but growing town; however, there were few women under the age of fifty.
+The saloon didn’t even have any saloon girls, which meant as a young woman she was constantly harassed by cattle tramps and miners whenever she came to town.
+Even dressed in her brother’s clothes they bothered her.
 Then there was Damian Winslet, her nightmare.

-Nick leaned against the cold plaster wall, watching with morbid fascination as the work men construct the gallows that would hang him.
+Nick leaned against the cold wall, watching with morbid fascination as they constructed the gallows that would hang him.
 Tomorrow morning he was scheduled to hang for crimes he’d not committed.
-Nick was an engineer and surveyor, working for the rail road.
-His job was to scout areas that the rail road was interested in and send reports back to New York, as to whether or not the conditions were suitable to put a line through.
-Two weeks ago, fording a stream he’d been caught in a flash flood and lost his pack mule and gear.
-He’d ridden into Widow’s Creek a week ago, tired, dirty and hungry after sleeping on the ground for a week with out so much as a blanket, and living off the land.
-Nick had telegraphed a report to his boss about what had happened, and asked him to wire him money to replace his supplies.
-Then as he was walking down the side walk the fat sheriff had arrested him, charging him with a long list of crimes including holding up several banks, two stages and shooting a bank clerk.
+Nick was a surveyor, working for the railroad.
+His job was to scout areas that the railroad was interested in and send reports back to New York, as to whether the conditions were suitable to put a line through.
+Two weeks ago, he’d been caught in a flash flood and lost his pack mule and gear.
+He’d ridden into Widow’s Creek a week ago, tired, dirty, and hungry after sleeping on the ground for a week without so much as a blanket and living off the land.
+Nick had telegraphed a report to his boss about what had happened and asked him to wire him money to replace his supplies.
+Then as he was walking down the sidewalk the sheriff arrested him, charging him with a list of crimes including holding up several banks and shooting a bank clerk.

 There was a clang and Nick turned to see the sheriff banging a metal plate against the bars.

 “There is someone here to see you.”
-The sheriff motioned for Nick to come closer giving him a withering look.
-“And mind your manners, or I’ll teach you some, it’s a lady.”
+The sheriff motioned for Nick to come closer.
+“And mind your manners, or I’ll teach you some.”

 “Sammy don’t frighten the man anymore” A lilting female voice came out of the darkness, and the sheriff stepped back.
-“He’s probably scarred witless with you making him stare at that abomination all day.”
+“He’s probably scarred witless with you making him stare at that abomination.”

 “But Danica, he’s dangerous.”
 The sheriff abruptly staggered sideways, as if pushed.

-“He’s no more dangerous than a lamb, now get out of my way.”
-The voice took on a commanding tone and the sheriff moved side ways.
+“He’s no more dangerous than a lamb; now get out of my way.”
+The voice took on a commanding tone and the sheriff moved sideways.
 Nick’s eyes fell on a diminutive figure in men’s black work clothes, and a weathered black Stetson.
-The woman moved forward to be back lit from the office windows and he could see that though dressed as a man, the figure had all the right curves in all the right places.
-The woman removed the Stetson, then ruffed her hair, letting it fall about her shoulders in soft curly copper waves.
+The woman moved forward to be backlit by the office windows and he could see that though dressed as a man, the figure had all the right curves in all the right places.
+The woman removed the Stetson, then fluffed her hair, letting it fall about her shoulders in soft curly copper waves.
 Her hair fell past her shoulders and down her back, Nick wondered fleetingly how she’d manage to get all that hair tucked up under her hat, then he wondered what it felt like.
 Was it silky as it looked, hell he was about to be hung and he was fantasizing about a woman’s hair.

 “Hello, Mr. Sawyer, my name is Danica Angelina MacPherson and I’ve come to make you a proposition.”